SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/lexics/lexics.md

 ## phraseology

-»⟮Phraseology⟯« is the study of ⟮＿phrasemes＿ and related phenomena⟯.
 »⟮A phraseme⟯« is a ⟮multi-word⟯ ⟮＿lexical unit＿⟯ which ⟮violates the ＿principle of compositionality＿ to some degree (i.e. their meaning is not completely deducable from their parts)⟯

 ### types of phrasemes